What painkillers are safe to take when I'm breastfeeding?

-It’s worth noting, says Dr Philippa, that some paracetamol tablets also include caffeine (to help deliver the pain relief better3) and it’s good to avoid these ones, if you can.
-“If you drink coffee or tea, you are already delivering small amounts of caffeine to your baby,” she says.
-“These small amounts are unlikely to do your baby any harm but, since paracetamol without caffeine will still work, it’s an easy way to avoid extra amounts of caffeine getting into your breastmilk.”
+"If you drink coffee or tea, you are already delivering small amounts of caffeine to your baby," she says.
+"These small amounts are unlikely to do your baby any harm but, since paracetamol tablets without caffeine will still work, choosing those ones is an easy way to avoid extra amounts of caffeine getting into your breastmilk."

 Can I take ibuprofen if I'm breastfeeding?

-Yes2 – although the same caution applies here as it would if you weren’t breastfeeding, meaning you should check with your GP first if you have:
+Yes2 you can take ibuprofen tablets or use ibuprofen gel on your skin – although, says Dr Philippa, the same caution applies here as it would if you weren't breastfeeding, meaning you should check with your GP first if you have: